-From champagne roses to orange blossom, Rebecca Robinson explores the symbolism of wedding flowers
+From champagne roses to orange blossom, Rebecca Robinson explores the symbolism of various wedding flowers.

 For centuries, couples have used the art of ‘floriography’ (the language of flowers) to send secret messages to each other.

-Professor Anne Barlow from the University of Exeter recently researched how to build long-lasting relationships, discovering the strongest relationships are built on friendship, respect and realistic expectations play a major factor too.
+Professor Anne Barlow from the University of Exeter recently researched how to build long-lasting relationships.
+Discovering the strongest relationships are built on friendship she notes respect and realistic expectations play a major factor too.

 - Lilac: We are confident in our love.